South Park (franchise): Video games

 Following the early success of the series, three video games based on the series were released by Acclaim Entertainment.
 A first-person shooter simply titled South Park was released in 1998 for the PC, Nintendo 64, and PlayStation.
 This was followed in 1999 by South Park: Chef's Luv Shack, a party video game featuring quizzes and mini-games, on the Dreamcast, PlayStation, Nintendo 64, and PC.
 In 2000, South Park Rally, a racing game, was released on the Dreamcast, PlayStation, Nintendo 64, and PC.
 Parker and Stone had little to do with the development of these games, apart from providing voice acting, and have publicly criticized Acclaim and the quality of the South Park games they produced.

-There was a South Park game for the Game Boy Color in development at Acclaim but it was cancelled by Parker and Stone because they thought the game was not right for the system as the main demographic was kids.
+There was a South Park game for the Game Boy Color developed by Crawfish Interactive and was to be released by Acclaim, but it was cancelled by Parker and Stone as they determined that making a mature-rated game for a console whose main demographic is children would be inappropriate.
 Parker and Stone have the prototype cartridge of the game, making it the first South Park video game ever made.
 Only one screenshot was published in Nintendo Power issue 114 in 1998.
 A ROM file for the game, in a complete state, was leaked online in August 2018.
+Crawfish later repurposed code from the cancelled South Park game for Maya the Bee & Her Friends, a platformer based on the Maya the Bee children's book series, and was also reskinned and released as The New Adventures of Mary Kate & Ashley in North America to tie in with the Mary-Kate and Ashley Olsen media franchise.